Aspen Snowmass has honed their winter operations plan throughout the ski season, and we have enjoyed continuous access to skiing this winter.

 - Buttermilk: Dec.
 18, 2020 - April 4, 2021

-Lift tickets go on sale in late October, and guests are strongly encouraged to purchase lift tickets as soon as they have secured lodging and travel arrangements.
+Guests are strongly encouraged to purchase lift tickets as soon as they have secured lodging and travel arrangements.
 Advanced ticket purchases ensure access to all four mountains and will assist the resort in managing guest capacity and safety as required by state and local health authorities.
 Volume may be limited at any time and those who have already secured their tickets will be given priority access.
 For more information, visit our guide to purchasing lift tickets.

 Grab-and-go service and market-style takeaway items will be expanded, and the updated Aspen Snowmass App will also offer skiers the option to order food to-go from a mobile device.